Album: Tracks

-Material (music or sounds) is stored on an album in sections termed tracks, normally 12 tracks.
+Material (music or sounds) is stored on an album in sections termed tracks.
 A music track (often simply referred to as a track) is an individual song or instrumental recording.
 The term is particularly associated with popular music where separate tracks are known as album tracks; the term is also used for other formats such as EPs and singles.
 When vinyl records were the primary medium for audio recordings a track could be identified visually from the grooves and many album covers or sleeves included numbers for the tracks on each side.
 On a compact disc the track number is indexed so that a player can jump straight to the start of any track.
 On digital music stores such as iTunes the term song is often used interchangeably with track regardless of whether there is any vocal content.

 A track that has the same name as the album is called the title track.
+In the Korean music industry, the title track is used to refer to any song that has been promoted, such as a single, regardless of its title.

 Bonus tracks

 A bonus track (also known as a bonus cut or bonus) is a piece of music which has been included as an extra.
-This may be done as a marketing promotion, or for other reasons.
-It is not uncommon to include singles, B-sides, live recordings, and demo recordings as bonus tracks on re-issues of old albums, where those tracks weren't originally included.
+This may be done as a marketing promotion or for other reasons.
+It is not uncommon to include singles, B-sides, live recordings, and demo recordings as bonus tracks on reissues of old albums, where those tracks were not originally included.
 Online music stores allow buyers to create their own albums by selecting songs themselves; bonus tracks may be included if a customer buys a whole album rather than just one or two songs from the artist.
-The song is not necessarily free nor is it available as a stand-alone download, adding also to the incentive to buy the complete album.
+The song is not necessarily free, nor is it available as a stand-alone download, adding to the incentive to buy the complete album.
 In contrast to hidden tracks, bonus tracks are included on track listings and usually do not have a gap of silence between other album tracks.
 Bonus tracks on CD or vinyl albums are common in Japan for releases by European and North American artists; since importing international copies of the album can be cheaper than buying a domestically released version, Japanese releases often feature bonus tracks to incentivize domestic purchase.

 Audio formats

 Non-audio printed format

-Commercial sheet music are published in conjunction with the release of a new album (studio, compilation, soundtrack, etc.).
+Commercial sheet music is published in conjunction with the release of a new album (studio, compilation, soundtrack, etc.).
 A matching folio songbook is a compilation of the music notation of all the songs included in that particular album.
 It typically has the album's artwork on its cover and, in addition to sheet music, it includes photos of the artist.
 Most pop and rock releases come in standard Piano/Vocal/Guitar notation format (and occasionally Easy Piano / E-Z Play Today).
 Rock-oriented releases may also come in Guitar Recorded Versions edition, which are note-for-note transcriptions written directly from artist recordings.